polkachu/cosmos-validators/docs/validator_server_migration_best_practice.md

-## Validator Service Migration Best Practices
+## Validator Server Migration Best Practices

 When we run a mainnet validator for a network, we always try to run a fully-synced non-validator node as backup.
 Here we want to share some of my learnings in practicing validator swap with a fully synced node.